 My last day rolled around, and I ate another breakfast for one by the pool: an oozing, creamy, chorizo-specked tortilla the size of my head.
 Initially, the waiter offered it to the couple next to me and then sheepishly delivered it to my table, hiding the second set of cutlery behind his back.
 “Enough,” I thought.
 I was going to ditch the iPod I had been relying on, wear something that didn’t deter the (over)amorous Spanish boys and own solo summer like it weren’t no thang.

 I wish I had known that the key to ditching my anxiety was to venture to one of Barcelona’s key attractions.
-Though it fastidiously ticks all the cliché tourist boxes, Barcelona's most central and popular beach, Barceloneta has a bustling and vital energy that makes a lone beach trip something seductive and exciting.
-Perhaps it’s the scantily clad beautiful people basting their bronzed and buffed bodies, the sweat-soaked merchant men selling fruity cocktails and ice cold beers, the bass-heavy pop anthems that blast from sand muffled boom boxes… whatever it is, it all contributes to the youthful and vibrant feel.
+Though it fastidiously ticks all the cliché tourist boxes, Barcelona’s most central and popular beach, Barceloneta has bustling and vital energy that makes a lone beach trip something seductive and exciting.
+Perhaps it’s the scantily clad beautiful people basting their bronzed and buff bodies, the sweat-soaked merchant men selling fruity cocktails and ice-cold beers, the bass-heavy pop anthems that blast from sand muffled boom boxes… whatever it is, it all contributes to the youthful and vibrant feel.

-Laying out a towel I had nicked from the hotel and stripping down to my near-nothings, I had never felt so comfortable in a crowd of so many humans.
+Lying out a towel I had nicked from the hotel and stripping down to my near-nothings, I had never felt so comfortable in a crowd of so many humans.
 Before long, a handsome holidaymaker had thrown me a beach ball and my favourite song began to blare out over the 1100 metres of sand and glistening sea.
-What could be better than this sun-soaked club with its energy and heat, the expansive Atlantic Ocean taking centre stage, and everyone (even Nigel no mates) is wholeheartedly invited.
+What could be better than this sun-soaked club with its energy and heat, the expansive Atlantic Ocean taking centre stage, and everyone (even Nigel-no-mates) is wholeheartedly invited.

 Corinna Joseph lives in the United Kingdom.
-A fashion copywriter by trade, Corinna Joseph left the laid-back pace of New Zealand for London 8 months ago, soul searching and seeking out adventure along the way.
+A fashion copywriter by trade, Corinna left the laid-back pace of New Zealand for London, soul-searching and seeking out adventure along the way.